A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: Fuzzballs

 The relevance of the explicit toy example to the present case is not found in the technical procedures developed there, for the case of classical limit descriptions of quantum mechanical systems --- just so, I have neglected to discuss any of the technical work that forms the backbone of \citeauthor{feintzeig2020classical}'s project.
 Rather, what is important is the philosophical thesis staked out by means of that technical work, concerning intertheoretic relations as a \emph{sophisticated, non-trivial contribution} to the full development of a theory, particularly in light of that theory's genealogy: its being intended as successor to some other interpreted, empirically apt predecessor that we take to be descriptive in application to (many of) the same physical systems.

-The suggestion, then, in the present case is that where certain paradoxes might otherwise spoil the descriptive adequacy of the (semi)classical predecessor theory in certain modeling applications on a standard interpretation, we might ultimately be constrained in our writing down the new quantized theory \emph{so that} those paradoxes are circumvented in the appropriate limit.
+Adopting Feintzeig's perspective to the present case, my suggestion is that where certain paradoxes might otherwise spoil the descriptive adequacy of the (semi)classical predecessor theory in certain modeling applications on a standard interpretation, we might ultimately be constrained in our writing down the new quantized theory \emph{so that} those paradoxes are circumvented in the appropriate limit.
 That is to say, in the present case, one might look forward to i) the string theory description of the astrophysical black hole as a fuzzball constraining adequate descriptions of the same system in a semiclassical limit (such as forcing the global spacetime property of extendibility there, in virtue of facts about the fauxrizon --- cf. footnote \ref{fnfirewarll}) and ii) our having developed string theory \emph{so that the paradox will, in that limit, turn out to be solved}, accordingly.